wp-plugins/spider-facebook/readme.txt

 * Possibility to change the language of the button label when creating the button
 * Possibility to choose the number of comments to be displayed within a page/post
 * Support for custom styling when creating buttons
-* Possibility to set the width and length of the comment box

 Upgrade to [Spider Facebook Pro](https://web-dorado.com/products/wordpress-facebook.html) to add features: